-OA is on a semester schedule, so typically all of our courses offer .5 credits upon completion.
-However, if necessary, we are able to provide full block schedule credit for English, Environmental Science, History, Math 3, Outdoor Education, and Appalachian Craft.
+We are able to provide up to five full block schedule credits.
+All students take English, Environmental Science, and History, as well as Spanish or Math 3 if needed.
 The content covered in those courses is equivalent to a year's worth of curriculum.
+Students may also receive one block or two half-year/elective courses from their Outdoor Education, Appalachian Craft, and Health & Wellness Courses.
 Students on a block schedule will need to choose to take either Math 3 or Spanish/Language Independent Study during their semester at OA.
+The other can be taken during the semester you are at home.
 Because these courses are so content-specific, we must dedicate two class periods during the semester to cover one year's worth of curriculum.